Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >> > **NOTE:** Only select a private network.
 >> >
 >>
->> Retrieve the subnet ID using the network ID.
+>> Retrieve the subnet ID using the network ID:
 >>
 >> > [!api]
 >> >